 Tudor people made much of their own food.
 A farmers wife cured bacon and salted meat to preserve it.
 She baked bread and brewed beer.
 She also made pickles and conserves and preserved vegetables.
 Many farms kept bees for honey.

 TOWNS IN TUDOR ENGLAND

 Only a small part of the population of Tudor England lived in towns.
-Nevertheless they played a vital role in the economy.
-Peasants brought their surplus produce to weekly markets to sell.
+Nevertheless peasants brought things to weekly markets to sell.
 All kinds of manufactured goods like shoes and pottery were on sale in towns.

 In most Tudor towns tradesmen of one kind tended to live and work in the same street e.g. in many towns butchers and slaughterhouses gathered together in a street called the Shambles.

 Tudor towns were dirty, smelly and crowded.
 There were no sewers and no drains.
 Rubbish such as rotting vegetables, offal and dirty water were thrown in the streets.
 In some towns every man was supposed to clean the street in front of his house once a week but it is unlikely many people bothered!
 Rats and other vermin were common.